Tired of Reading? Please listen to the blog

 Environmental concerns like land, water, and air pollution pose a significant threat to public health as well.

 Although some conditions pose a challenge, Guyana has shown improvement in the public health sector.
 With policies like Health Vision 2020, along with several programs like UNDP, UNAIDS, etc., a healthy Guyana can be envisioned.

 Importance of Public Heath

 Public health ensures that a country or community stays healthy, not only physically but mentally and socially as well.
 But due to the current shortage of health professionals in Guyana, the country might have to wait for a few years to witness significant changes or improvements on the public health front.

 Established in 2010, Texila American University (TAU) is one of the top private medical universities in Guyana, South America.
 We work with a vision to transform international education by offering world-class quality training in the fields of Public Health, Research, Business & Management, and all other possible areas.

 Texila’s popular programs include Bachelor of Public Health, Master of Public Health, Bachelor of Business Administration, and Master of Business Administration.
 Our Public Health programs help students to solve complex health challenges and create a better environment for their community.

-Thus, pursuing a degree in Public Health or Business Administration from Texila is a perfect opportunity for the interested and enthusiastic Guyanese youngsters to build a successful career.
-Subsequently, this also lets these youngsters to be the solution for the Nation’s ever-increasing shortage of Health Professionals.
+Thus, pursuing a degree in Public Health or Business Administration from Texila is a perfect opportunity for interested and enthusiastic Guyanese youngsters to build a successful career.
+Subsequently, this also lets these youngsters be the solution for the Nation’s ever-increasing shortage of Health Professionals.